Skip to main content

 Table Spacing & Padding Normalization

 Outlook applies inconsistent default spacing to <td> and <th> elements, often ignoring margin and collapsing padding on nested tables.
-The industry standard involves setting border-collapse: collapse on parent tables and using cellpadding="0" cellspacing="0" alongside explicit inline padding on inner wrapper <div> elements.
+The industry standard involves setting border-collapse: collapse on parent tables and using cellpadding="0" cellspacing="0" alongside explicit inline padding on inner <td> elements.
 For a deep dive into resolving collapsed gutters and phantom whitespace, consult How to fix Outlook table spacing issues.

 Normalization Pattern